 '''

 ERROR: conanfile.py: Error while initializing options.
 Please define your default

-options as list or multiline string

 '''

 Probably your Conan version is outdated.
-The error is related to $default\options$ be used as dictionary and only can be handled by Conan >= 1.8.
+The error is related to default\options be used as dictionary and only can be handled by Conan >= 1.8.
 To fix this error, update Conan to 1.8 or higher.